txsun1997/Black-Box-Tuning/README.md

 We provided an end-to-end inference optimization solution.
 Only one line of code is needed for ~2x inference speed.

-To export a bbt model based on PyTorch to an Onnx model, you can run `export_and_optimize.py` with all arguments set to default to get a demo onnx model.
+To export a BBT model based on PyTorch to an Onnx model, you can run `export_and_optimize.py` with all arguments set to default to get a demo onnx model.
 ```bash
 python export_and_optimize.py